 Office Hours: The instructor will be available for 10 office hours each week.
-The specific hours will be announced in class and posted in Canvas before the end of the first week of classes.
+The specific hours will be posted in Canvas the first week of classes.

 Email/voicemail response time: The instructor will respond to emails within 24-48 hours with the possible exception of weekends and holidays.
 Sending an email to your instructor through Canvas is the fastest way to get a response.